davidcalikes/portfolio-project-one/README.md

     * The site will provide users with links to venue locations and the option to add gig dates to Google calender.

-    * The site will provide exclusive media content to all users such as embedded audio files, youtube videos and a photo gallery.
+    * The site will provide users with access to exclusive media content such as embedded audio files, youtube videos and a photo gallery.

     * The content of the site will be inoffensive and accesible to all.